-When a locksmith Miami client needs expertise, they can go to our blog our call us directly from our website for info when not sure what lock to purchase.
+When a locksmith in Miami FL, client needs expertise, they can go to our blog our call us directly from our website for info when not sure what lock to purchase.

 Brief History of the Mortise lock

 Mortise locks were known long before the birth of Christ.
 They are mentioned frequently in the Old Testament and mythology.
 At this time, mortise cylinder was made of wood.
 They were broad and crude in design, yet their principle of operation has been the inspiration of the modern pin-tumbler mortise cylinder of today.

 Mortise locks are very different and heavier than the usual cylinder locks, and in its design, they use lever locks as a mechanism.
 The components of the mortise lock may slightly vary depending on the brand.
 However, the grounding principle is the same.
 These components have a solid metal construction, large springs and are built out very resistant materials.